gabrielribeirohirix/react-open-weather-challenge-modec/README.md

     <li>
         <h3>Git && GitHub</h3>
         <span>To control my code versions, I used git, specifically talking about GitHub that's a good platform and is being bigger every year.</span>
-        <span>I used only to branchs for this project, "master" and "development".</span>
+        <span>I used only two branches for this project, "master" and "development".</span>
     </li>
     <br>
     <li>